sivameetsu/linux-learns/vsftp-configuration.md

 **What is vsftpd?**

-vsftpd stands for very secure FTP daemon.
+vsftpd stands for **Very Secure FTP Daemon**.
 It is secure, stable and extremely fast.
 If you want to setup complicated FTP, then go with vsftpd.
 It has ability to handle large numbers of connections efficiently and securely.

 **Examine the case requirements**